b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 If you want some more detailed mathematical explanation you can read [that Wikipedia's article](https://en.wikipedia.org/wiki/Wheat_and_chessboard_problem).

-The Wikipedia's version of the legend differs slightly from mine, but I like my better.
+The Wikipedia's version of the legend differs slightly from mine, but I like mine better.

 Anyway I'll jump right into some looping.